rawatankit90/Datalake-AWS-S3-Python-ParquetFiles/README.md

 search on the data.As of now the information is store in JSON files and other metadata files and there is no easy way to search.
 The ta

-As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+As their data engineer tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.